pjakiela/ECON523/exercises/E1-selection.md

 #### Part (b)

+What is the mean level of ACT use at each subsidy level, and how do these levels compare to the level observed in the control group?

-If you place the code
+Hint: if you place the code
 ```
 bysort coartemprice:
 ```
 before the summarize command, Stata will summarize your value of interest separately for each observed value of the variable `coartemprice`.
-What is the mean level of ART use at each subsidy level, and how do these levels compare to the level observed in the control group?

 #### Part (c)